vantage-sh/docs.vantage.sh/docs/sso.md

 5. To add a logo to your connection's thumbnail, use the provided [Vantage Logo](https://s3.amazonaws.com/assets.vantage.sh/www/vantage_avatar-social.jpg).
 6. Once you create the Vantage application within your IdP, copy the following information:
    - Copy the SAML Sign-On URL provided by your IdP, then paste it into the **SAML 2.0 Endpoint** field of the Vantage SAML page.
-   - Copy the Signing Certificate provided by your IdP, then paste it into the **Public certificate** field of the Vantage SAML page.
+   - Copy the Signing Certificate provided by your IdP, then paste it into the **Public Certificate** field of the Vantage SAML page.
 7. Ensure you've entered the correct credentials, then click **Create Connection**.
 You'll be redirected back to the [Authentication page](https://console.vantage.sh/settings/account_identity_providers), where you will be able to see your connection.
 8. To enable the connection, switch the Active toggle to **on**.
 You will remain logged in to Vantage, but the next time you attempt to log in, you will be redirected to your IdP's sign-on page.
 9. **Optional:** If you would like to set up SSO group mappings based on your existing Vantage teams, [see the SSO Group Mappings](/sso#set-up-sso-group-mappings) instructions below.